 Winemaker Château d'Yquem combines minimalism and compartmentalisation in its site.
 Each compartment follows the minimalist philosophy with only a few elements revolving around a single concept.
 When combined, the compartments' size and location on the screen create a visual hierarchy.

 Amusing, if possibly inane, Sendamessage.to lets people customise messages to friends with a hand gesture.
 The barren black background adds power to the main image and the bold white letters of the text.

-The website for double-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
+The website for triple-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
 The visual treatment is perfect for storytelling, as the site demonstrates with HD photos of dishes being created.

 Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured, ever-changing background.